The Cost of Solar

 Most solar energy systems are warranted for 10 to 15 years, sometimes 25 years when they are purchased from a high quality solar company, with an expected lifetime of 40 to 50 years.
 So the overall cost of a solar energy system is very minimal when you figure the system will quickly pay for itself and continue to save you more and more money in the future as the cost of power continues to increase.

 We can help explain how all of this would apply to your purchase.
-To request an online solar estimate or to request a free in-home solar consultation, please contact us and specify the type solar interaction you would like.
+To request an online solar estimate or to request a free in-home solar consultation, please contact us using the form at the top right and specify the type solar interaction you would like.
 Please have 12 months worth of power bill data handy so that we can get a holistic picture of your yearly energy usage.